HARDIntegral/cpp_mandelbrot_thingy_very_slow_btw/README.md

 # Mandelbrot

+### THIS REPO IS ARCHIVED

-to run, make sure you have dotnet and cmake installed. clone this repo and cd into it. run `./build.sh && ./run.sh [width] [height] [granularity (50 recommended)]`
+to run, make sure you have dotnet 5 and cmake installed. clone this repo and cd into it. run `./build.sh && ./run.sh [width] [height] [granularity (50 recommended)]`